ansible-lockdown/RHEL6-STIG/README.md

 **rhel6stig_tftp_required**  Whether or not TFTP is required.
 This will prevent the removal of `tftp` and `tftp-server` packages.
 It will also  reconfigure the `tftp-server` to run securely.
 (Default: false)
 Dependencies

+**rhel6stig_system_is_router** Whether on not the target system is acting as a router.
+Disables settings that would break the system if it is a acting as a router.
+(Default: false)
 ------------

 Ansible > 1.6